A direct approach to computing the non-interacting kinetic energy functional: Abstract

 \section{Abstract}

-The non-interacting kinetic energy functional, $T_s[\rho]$, plays a fundamental role in Density Functional Theory (DFT), but its explicit form remains unknown for arbitrary $N$-representable densities.
-While it can in principle be evaluated by solving a constrained optimization problem, the associated adjoint problem may not always be well-posed; the adjoint operator can also be singular.
-To the best of knowledge, none of the existing approaches in the literature exactly determine the non-interacting kinetic energy functional for a given electron density, $\rho$, even when $\rho$ corresponds to a ground state density of Kohn-Sham DFT analysis.
-In this work, we present a variational framework for computing an extension of $T_s[\rho]$ using an exact trigonometric reparametrization of the density that eliminates the need for an adjoint equation.
-We present a proof-of-concept numerical validation of the variational principle for the special case of 1D Kohn-Sham systems.
-Our method, however, is general and provides a systematic foundation for computing $T_s[\rho]$ in higher dimensions too, paving the way for improved kinetic energy functionals in DFT.
+The non-interacting kinetic energy functional, $T_{KS}(\rho)$, plays a fundamental role in Density Functional Theory (DFT), but its explicit form remains unknown for arbitrary $N$-representable densities.
+Although it can, in principle, be evaluated by solving a constrained optimization problem, the associated adjoint problem is not always well-posed; moreover, even when it is, the corresponding adjoint operator may be singular.
+To the best of our knowledge, none of the existing approaches in the literature precisely determines the non-interacting kinetic energy functional for a given $N$-representable electron density, $\rho$.
+In this work, we present a variational framework for computing an extension of $T_{KS}(\rho)$ using an exact trigonometric reparametrization of the density that eliminates the need for an adjoint equation.
+We present a proof-of-concept numerical validation of the variational principle for the special case of one-dimensional Kohn-Sham systems.
+Our method, however, is general and provides a systematic foundation for computing $T_{KS}(\rho)$ in higher dimensions too, paving the way for improved kinetic energy functionals in DFT.